jalombar/starsmasher/example_input/Collisions between a (Blackhole or Neutron star) and a Main Sequence star/Readme.md

+# How to olmake collide a Black Hole / Neutron star with a MainSequence Star

 To make collide a black hole / neutron star to a Main sequence star or "viceversa", you first need to relax your star (transforming it from a 1D text file to a 3D SPH Star).
 To do that, please, follow the tutorial "Creating a Mesa's star".